act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 3. An optional token of either "home", "work", "mobile", "fax" or "pager", only if the last token is "email", "impp", "tel" or "tel-\*"; then
 4. A required token from the [correct autocomplete field][].

-## Expectation 2

-Each test target's `autocomplete` [attribute value][] has a [correct autocomplete field][] that is [appropriate][appropriate field for the form control] for that test target.

 ## Assumptions

 The `autocomplete` attribute is used on form fields that correspond to [Input Purposes for User Interface Components](https://www.w3.org/TR/WCAG21/#input-purposes) and collect information about the user.

 If the `autocomplete` attribute is used to describe "custom" taxonomy, for example `<input type="text" autocomplete="banner" />`, success Criterion [1.3.5 Identify Input Purpose][sc135] may be satisfied even if this rule failed.

-The `type` attribute is used correctly according to the intended purpose of `input` elements.
-If an incorrect `type` attribute is used for `input` elements, this rule may fail elements that satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].
-For example if an `input` element has a `type` of `number`, but is expecting an e-mail address.

 The `aria-disabled` state is used on `input` elements which are not part of [sequential focus navigation][] and are not otherwise [operable](https://www.w3.org/TR/wai-aria-1.2/#dfn-operable).
-If this is not the case, this rule may be inapplicable on elements that are still [operable](https://www.w3.org/TR/wai-aria-1.2/#dfn-operable) and require a valid `autocomplete` attribute to satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].
+If this is not the case, this rule may be inapplicable on elements that are still operable and require a valid `autocomplete` attribute to satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].

+Mainstream user agents tend to provide autofill suggestions for `input` elements with or without an [appropriate field name for the form control][].
+As such, the assistive technologies should be able recognize the purpose of a control even when the `autocomplete` [attribute value][] is inappropriate for the control's `type` [attribute value][].

 ## Accessibility Support